Seminars & Workshops

 Disability Connect proudly announces our new and expanded seminar ‘Planning for Adulthood – The Legal Framework around Disability and Disability Rights’.
 This seminar was previously called Trusts and Welfare Guardianship.
 We have added more content and we emphasise this seminar is applicable to the general community, including of course those families dealing with disability.

 Sexuality Workshop – for anyone education young people and adults with special needs

 Annette Milligan is a sexual health nurse and educator who has a developed a series of resources to support parents and educators teach people with intellectual disabilities about all those intimate things that can be so hard to deal with.
 Topics include: Relationships, dating, asking permission, safety in relationships, how to ask for help, hygiene.
 All July and August seminars are now full.

 Transitioning from school life to life in the community can be a daunting prospect.
 Features Auckland Transition and Vocational Programme Providers as well an array of leisure, recreation, sports and information providers.
 August 8th, Mt Eden War Memorial Hall, 489 Dominion Road, Mt Eden

 Transitioning from school life to life in the community can be a daunting prospect.
 As well as giving you information in our Networker Magazine we are also offering seminars for you to attend and get information.
-2017 second half of year dates announced.

 These seminars have been very popular.
 They will describe the types of Work and Income supports which individuals may be eligible for if living with a disability or raising a child with a disability.
-There is a huge uptake and demand for this seminar.
-2017 second half of year dates announced.

 Support groups – Disability Connect